Cloud-Integration-2021/docs/README.md

 date: 25/11/2021
 ---

-*This document is generated automatically at each commit thanks to Drone CI*
+*This document is generated automatically at each release thanks to Drone CI*

 See here for more information about CI : **[https://drone.io/](https://drone.io/)**